Quilter Cheviot Sustainable Opportunities Growth Fund

 Objectives:

-The investment objective of the Fund is to provide a balance of capital growth and income, net of fees, over the longer term (rolling 5 year periods).
-The Fund focuses on sustainable investment.
+The aim of the Fund is to provide capital growth and income, net of fees, over the longer term (rolling 5 year periods) and to support the development of sustainable societies by:

 Sustainable, Responsible